fedevince/odin-rock-paper-scissors/README.md

 # Rock Paper Scissors

-Program to play rock, paper, scissors in the console.
+Program to play rock, paper, scissors in the browser.

 ## Roadmap
-- refactor playGame and playRound
+- refactor playRound function into smaller functions
+- add sounds for options and victory or defeat
-- GUI
+- prettify UI